-The World Telecommunication Development Conference (Kigali, 2022),
+The World Telecommunication Development Conference (Baku 2025),

 recalling

-Resolution 130 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on strengthening the role of ITU in building confidence and security in the use of information and communication technologies (ICTs);
+Resolution 130 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on strengthening the role of ITU in building confidence and security in the use of information and communication technologies (ICTs);

-b) Resolution 174 (Rev. Busan, 2014) of the Plenipotentiary Conference, on ITU's role with regard to international public policy issues relating to the risk of illicit use of ICTs;
+b) Resolution 174 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on ITU's role with regard to international public policy issues relating to the risk of illicit use of ICTs;

-c) Resolution 179 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on ITU's role in child online protection;
+c) Resolution 179 (Rev. Bucharest, 2012) of the Plenipotentiary Conference, on ITU's role in child online protection;

 d) Resolution 181 (Guadalajara, 2010) of the Plenipotentiary Conference, on definitions and terminology relating to building confidence and security in the use of ICTs;

-e) Resolution 45 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC);
+e) Resolution 45 (Rev. Kigali, 2022) of the World Telecommunication Development Conference (WTDC);

-f) Resolution 50 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly (WTSA), on cybersecurity;
+f) Resolution 50 (Rev. New Delhi, 2024) of the World Telecommunication Standardization Assembly (WTSA), on cybersecurity;

 g) Resolution 52 (Rev. Hammamet, 2016) of WTSA, on countering and combating spam;